Understanding the DEC VAX VMS Operating System?

 Performance Limitations

-As market demands continue to grow, aging DEC servers cannot meet the requirements of modern technology, which limits the performance of the DEC VAX VMS operating system.
+As market demands continue to grow, aging DEC VMS servers cannot meet the requirements of modern technology, which limits the performance of the DEC VAX VMS operating system.

 Lack of Vendor Support